Willaston, Cheshire East: Local events

 One of the major events in Willaston is the World Worm Charming Championships.
 It was started in 1980 by John Bailey and the first event was won with a total of 511 worms by Tom Shufflebotham – a record that stood until 2009.

-The event attracts many competitors from around the world, from the US to Australia.
-Celebrities that have taken part include Ben Fogle and Bob Carolgees; in 2008 contestants Paddy McGuinness and Rory McGrath filmed a slot for the series Rory and Paddy's Great British Adventure.
+The event attracts many competitors from around the world.
+Celebrities that have taken part include Ben Fogle and Bob Carolgees; in 2008, contestants Paddy McGuinness and Rory McGrath filmed a slot for the series Rory and Paddy's Great British Adventure.

 The 2008 championship was won by Mike and Claire Gaukroger with a total of 125 worms; the trophy for the heaviest worm went to Ray O'Grady and Steve Plant (4.6g).

 In 2009, in particularly good conditions, three teams broke the previous world record of 511.
-Sophie Smith and Matt Smith of Willaston claimed the title with a total of 567 worms in 30 minutes.
+Sophie and Matt Smith of Willaston claimed the title, with a total of 567 worms in 30 minutes.